A survey of interlayer interaction models for graphene and other 2D materials: Tangential contact models

 Simulations like these show that 2D layered material heterointerfaces and homointerfaces can be used in actual applications to achieve robust superlubricity under high pressure ($\approx50$ GPa) independent of the relative interfacial orientation.

+Following the atomistic description provided by MD simulations, we now turn to continuum formulations with FEM-based models, where tangential tractions are incorporated through continuum interaction laws.

 \subsubsubsection{Finite element methods} Finally, continuum models that describe sliding resistance in 2D crystalline materials, focusing specifically on bilayer graphene are discussed. \citet{Xue2022} investigated the variation and eventual saturation of the tangential pulling force in GNRs of different lengths, considering different boundary conditions and sliding directions.
 As the GNR is pulled, the material undergoes deformation, which depends on both the ribbon length and the interfacial pressure, since the strength of the adhesion energy is governed by the equilibrium interlayer gap.
 Notably, the entire sheet does not move uniformly; rather, only a localized region near the pulled edge initially deforms \citep{yadav2025investigating}.
 This can be seen in Fig.~\ref{Slip and critical length for dissipative behavior}a, where the free end displacement $v_{\mathrm{f}}$ of the GNR remains relatively small as compared to the pulling end displacement $v_{\mathrm{p}}$.
 This behavior is attributed to the classical shear lag effect \citep{cox1952elasticity}.
 This effect is more prominent in longer ribbons (longer than $\approx$ 50 nm).
 When the local GNR deformation exceeds a critical strain, typically in the range of 1–2$\%$ \citep{Wang2017size, ouyang2018nanoserpents, Xue2022}, the sheet buckles out of the contact interface, forming a topological soliton.
 The specific strain-threshold depends on the interaction potential and material properties.
 Once formed, the soliton propagates toward the free end of the GNR, resulting in global sliding of the sheet.
+When the width of the soliton resulting from deformation is comparable to the ribbon's length, it interacts with the free end of the GNR and becomes unstable before it fully develops, leading to snap through instabilities see Fig.~\ref{Slip and critical length for dissipative behavior}a and Fig.~\ref{Pulling force and its maximum vs. length}a, corresponding to stick-slip behavior.
+The transition from smooth sliding to stick-slip behavior with increasing GNR length is shown in Fig.~\ref{Pulling force and its maximum vs. length}a.
+Also, shown is the critical length $L_{\mathrm{s}}$ beyond which the peak pulling force, saturates, see Fig.~\ref{Pulling force and its maximum vs. length}b.